 - 3. After reviewing the incident and the investigation with the respondent and complainant, if any, the student conduct officer will determine whether the case may be resolved by way of a case resolution form or an administrative hearing.
 A student who agrees to resolve any violation(s) without an administrative hearing shall have no right to appeal. - 4.
-Either party may request an administrative hearing.
-If the resolution will be through an administrative hearing, the complainant, if any, will have the same rights as the respondent as indicated in The Student Code.
+Either the respondent or the UConn student complainant, if any, may request an administrative hearing.
+If the resolution will be through an administrative hearing, the UConn student complainant, if any, will have the same rights as the respondent as indicated in The Student Code.
 The student conduct officer or hearing body will, in writing, disclose to the alleged victim of any crime of violence, non-forcible sex offense, or sexual harassment the results of the conduct matter regarding factual determination(s) and sanction(s) that specifically pertain to the alleged victim.